robang74/HARDN-XDR/README.md

 - AppArmor,Mandatory Access Control (MAC) for enforcing policies.
 - LMD (MALDETECT),(Soon to be replaced by Legion) Open-source antivirus software.
 - Firejail,Sandboxing tool for application isolation.
-- Cron, to keep it all omaintenance**
+- Cron, to keep it all updates maintenanced**
 - Pex*, used for GRUB password hash automation

 1. **Secure the System** – Applies firewall rules, intrusion detection, malware protection, and access control automatically.